furjac/adult-prank/README.md

 # installation

 1. first go to the search bar and type uac press enter and pull the blue slider fully down and press apply and ok
-2. Next download the virus.exe if windows defender or any other antivirus say it virus dont worry my software is open source you can trust
+2. Next download the virus.py if windows defender or any other antivirus say it virus dont worry my software is open source you can trust
-3. Run the virus.exe
+3. Run the virus.py using python
-4. Restart
+4. Restart the system
-5. Enjoy....
+5. Take fun of the reaction

 # uninstall